-Sylven Cook, the altar boy, remembered the Latin funeral mass at St. Patrick’s in Chesterton, Indiana, and of how, after the words had ended, after the last rosary and prayer, they dragged her coffin over snow-covered fields, on foot, through a blizzard raging off Lake Michigan.
-The day was January 30, 1918, and the woman, destined to lie at last in the sandy dune country she loved a year after her death in California, was one of the most unique personalities of this remarkable place.
+Sylven Cook, the altar boy, remembered the Latin funeral mass at St. Patrick’s in Chesterton, Indiana, and how, after the words had ended, he and the others dragged the woman’s coffin over snow-covered fields through a blizzard coming in off Lake Michigan.
+It was January 30, 1918.
+The woman, who had died a year earlier in California and had just now been brought back to the Indiana Dunes, was Frances Rose Howe, one of the most unique and unusual personalities in this place.

-She was Frances Rose Howe, one of the most interesting (and difficult) chroniclers of the dune country’s history.
-In a gesture fitting for a woman who wanted to have the last word on everything, hers was the last body this tomb would ever receive.
+Frances Rose Howe was one of the most interesting (and in a way, controversial) chroniclers of the dune country.
+In a gesture fitting for a woman who wanted to have the last word on everything, hers was the last body the family tomb ever received.

 (Francis Dare, photographer.
 Cross, Bailly Cemetery, June 25, 1930.
 Keystone-Mast Collection, UCR/California Museum of Photography, University of California at Riverside.)